 Knix sells intimate underwear to women such as “period underwear.”
-Their unique selling proposition is, “We are the most comfortable intimate brand on the market.”
-Period underwear products that replace pads help to back up their USP’s claim.
+Their USP is, “We are the most comfortable intimate brand on the market.”
+Period underwear products that replace pads help to back up their USP claim.
 How might you similarly use innovative products?

 Many temporary tattoo companies focus their marketing on children.
 The Inkbox USP goes in a different direction, where they cater to people of all ages.
 The focus is on expressing yourself in a fun, safe, and temporary way that doesn’t come with the high costs of permanent tattoos.
-How can your unique selling proposition change stigmas and alter consumer viewpoints?
+How can your USP change stigmas and alter consumer viewpoints?

 Crafting a unique selling proposition is critical for standing out in the marketplace.
 Use these tips to create your company’s USP.
 You should see a measurable difference in the way customers respond to your messaging and an uptick in revenue.

-Author bio: Romy Toma-Catauta works in the marketing field and is passionate about writing on web design, business, interior design and psychology.
+Author bio: Romy Toma-Catauta works in the marketing field and is passionate about writing about web design, business, interior design and psychology.